candytalking/SynLearn/README.md

 # SynLearn
 Official Code for NeurIPS'22 paper "Pre-Trained Model Reusability Evaluation for Small-Data Transfer Learning"

-Currently we are working on code management.
-The code is expected to be released in April, 2023.
+April, 2023 Update: The Tensorflow 1 demo code of task and model transform modules is submitted.

+The full code is coming soon.